Modern Slavery Act Transparency Statement | Accord Mortgages

 Where we do use services outside of the UK, we use a mixture of offshore based (i.e. services that are not provided in our offices, but abroad) and onshore (within our offices) arrangements.
 As well as having the requisite contractual controls in place, there are on-boarding checks defined by Financial Crime.
 These are carried out on all individuals working at YBS locations, including those from suppliers based outside of the UK.

 We have a standard contractual clause setting out our position on Modern Slavery that can be used in contracts with suppliers and we have published a set of Minimum Standards for Suppliers that also includes our position on Modern Slavery.
-This document is referenced in all formal Procurement activities managed by Supply Chain.
+This document is referenced in all competitive tender processes.

 Our Customers and our Colleagues

 As a mutual organisation, YBS is owned by and accountable to its members.
 Accord is a wholly owned intermediary lending subsidiary, and is therefore not a mutual, but is regulated by the FCA and is required to act in accordance with YBS policies and controls.
-Our purpose is to help people achieve their life goals; we call it providing Real Help with Real Life.
-For us, as a building society, it means delivering three central ambitions:
+Our purpose is to help people achieve their key life moments; we call it providing Real Help with Real Life.
+For us, as a building society, it means delivering four central ambitions:

-We have around 3,000 colleagues, but additionally and where appropriate, also engage contingent workers as well as meeting our additional or specialist resource requirements via suppliers.
-All colleagues are employed by YBS and all of our colleagues and all are carefully checked and vetted before they start work.
-In addition to this all receive regular training to ensure they understand and comply with our values and policies and all colleagues earn at least the Real Living Wage and are eligible to join an independent union.
+We have around circa 3,500 colleagues, but additionally and where appropriate, also engage contingent workers (circa 1,500) as well as meeting our additional or specialist resource requirements via suppliers.
+All colleagues are employed by YBS, and all our colleagues are carefully checked and vetted before they start work.
+In addition to this, all receive regular training to ensure they understand and comply with our values and policies.
+All colleagues earn at least the Real Living Wage and are eligible to join an independent union.

 Risk Assessment and Due Diligence